What the very first thing every expat must handle when they move abroad?

 Many estate agents tend to be fresh out of school and eager to make a sweet commission.
 I can’t knock them for that, but I certainly wasn’t made to feel like a top priority.
-In retrospect I wish we shopped around for a better one a little, who knew the area better and wasn’t pressuring us an newcombers into something out of our price range.
+In retrospect I wish we shopped around for a better one a little, who knew the area better and could give us House purchase advice in Liverpool.

 Know what you want, fast

 We had two seconds to decide, because we wanted everything on our list for a good price.
 Have in mind some things you won’t budge on and others you can be flexible about.
 That can be anything from kitchen size and bathtub to amount of bedrooms and parking spaces.
 If you also want to be in a great city location and want to beat out the competition, be prepared to put in an offer that day.

 Have you moved recently as an expat?
 How did it go?
 Here’s a few more great tips from the leading

 family law solicitors in London about moving to this expat-friendly city!